nysbc/Anisotropy/README_3DFSC.md

 DeltaTheta (the conical patch parameter) is hard coded to 20 degrees

+Right now the HalfMaps should not be larger than 400^3.
+Please shrink accordingly.

 OutputStringLabel is a string that is used to create the output directory which is 'Results'+OutputStringLabel

-Within that directory is the main output which is ResEM+OutputStringLabel+'Out.hdf' which is the 3DFSC volume
+Within that directory is the main output which is 'ResEM'+OutputStringLabel+'Out.hdf' which is the 3DFSC volume.